nrwl/nx/docs/shared/react-standalone-tutorial/5-summary.md

-# React Tutorial - Part 5: Summary
+# React Standalone Tutorial - Part 5: Summary

 In this tutorial you: